FuriousGeorge19/W205-Course-Content/README.md

       6.4.2 - Introduction to Schedulers [screencast]
       6.4.3 - Using Schedulers [screencast]

-#### Due Friday after Week 6 Synchronous Session:
-- Assignment 05 - Use a python redis client library to connect to the redis server on a cluster.

 ## Week 07 - Sourcing Data

 #### Themes: Data and its provenance, security and privacy